puppetlabs/puppetlabs-puppet_agent/README.markdown

 ~~~

 This will ensure the version `1.4.0` of the puppet-agent package is installed.
 For version `1.4.0` and later, it will also remove the deprecated `pluginsync` setting from `puppet.conf`, unless explicitly managed elsewhere.

+## Using alternate sources

+In cases where you wish to download agents from sources other than the defaults you can use source parameters to change the location to grab packages from.

+### Public downloads mirrors

+If you wish to mirror the Puppet public downloads sites (yum.puppet.com, apt.puppet.com, downloads.puppet.com) you can provide the following parameters to change the location of downloads:

+* `yum_source`
+* `apt_source`
+* `mac_source`
+* `windows_source`
+* `solaris_source`
+* `aix_source`

+For AIX and Solaris packages: because AIX and Solaris are PE only you must use puppetlabs-pe_repo to create repos for these platforms on the PE master, then mirror the PE master package serve.

+When working with a PE installation: if you set `use_alternate_sources` to `true` you can force agent downloads to come from downloads sites (or a mirror if you set the source parameters) rather than the PE master. **WARNING** This parameter will override the default settings in PE installations to download packages from the PE master.
+If you wish to continue to download from the PE master _do not_ set this parameter.

+### Absolute paths to packages

+If your packages are already available on the target system (for example if you are using a network share) you can provide `absolute_source` the path to the packages to use during installation.

+**WARNING** You must provide the full path, including the package name, for this parameter to work.
+This also means you cannot provide the same `absolute_source` for two different types of packages.

+### Alternate PE master location

+If you are using puppetlabs-pe_repo to serve packages, but want to provide a location other than the current master to serve packages: use `alternate_pe_source` to specify a seperate location where packages are located in the same structure that would be on a PE master.

 ## Reference